jorjasso/crossProductKernel-noisyData/README.md

 ## Synopsis
 Experiments using cross product kernels on fuzzy sets and SVM on PIMA attribute Noise data.
-Experiments described in the paper: Fuzzy set similarity using kernels on fuzzy sets.
 Reference:

 **_Guevara, Jorge  and Canu, Stephane and Hirata Jr, Roberto Cross product kernels on fuzzy sets for fuzzy set similarity,